 Beginning communication in Signing Exact English (SEE).
 This course introduces Manually Coded English sign language systems, focusing specifically on SEE.
 It includes the theories, rules, principles, and vocabulary of SEE, as well as practice in both receptive and expressive skills.
 Students will be introduced to the finger spelled alphabet, as well as appropriate body, facial, and dramatic features of sign language.

-Elective in Paraeducator Certificate and AAS degree.
+Elective in Paraeducator Certificate and AAS

-ED Teacher Ed/Ed Assistant >ED286 - Signing Exact English
+>ED286 - Signing Exact English

 This is the second course in a sequence which introduces Manually Coded English sign language systems, focusing specifically on Signing Exact English 2 (SEE).
-It includes the theory, rules, principles and vocabulary of SEE, as well as practice in both receptive and expressive skills.
-Students will be introduced to the finger spelled alphabet, as well as appropriate body, facial, and dramatic features of sign language.
+It includes the theory, rules, principles and vocabulary of SEE. as well as practice in both recentive and expressive skills.
+Students will be introduced to the finger spelled alphabet, as well as appropriate body, facial, and dramatic features of sign language

 Prerequisite: ED285 or instructor approval.
-Elective in Paraeducator Certificate and AAS degree.
+Elective in Paraeducator Certificate and AAS